VorSonnenaufgang/CodeHub/Temp.SA文档.md

 * Communication tools: Github.
 * Users: any users on ios platform(e.g.	iPhone, iPod Touch, and iPad device).

+### 3. Functional View
+In this section, I will write something about the functional view.
+The functional view, which emphasizes the functional capabilities and functional design philosophy of the system, is something like the responsibilities of context view, but more in detail.
+Therefore, I will introduce this section in four parts as follows.

+#### Functional capabilities
+First of all, codehub contains almost all of the functions of github.
+So, the basic funtions of codehub are:

+* Provide the repositories of users' code.
+* Control the version of code, include the forward and backward the the code and software.
+* Allow mutiple branches to exist, to enable different developers change the file at the same time, which promote the efficiency.
+* And so on...

+Of course, these are the functions of the github itself.
+Codehub uses the interface github provides to implement the basic functions.
+Besides, Codehub has its own special characteristics.
+They are:

+* Breaking the dilemma of the absence of github client on the ios platform.
+* Account managment.
+Users can switch several accounts conveniently.

 ### 5. Information View
 The ultimate purpose of any software system is to manipulate data in some form.
 This data may be stored persistently in a database management system, in ordinary files, or in some other storage medium such as flash memory, or it may be transiently manipulated in memory while a program executes.